-Caroline Associate, Global Security Services division, Chicago
+Caroline Executive Director/Vice President, Global Security Services Division, Chicago

 I’ve learned that you certainly do not need to major in economics or business in order to have a career at Goldman Sachs.

 I am an associate with the Office of Global Security (OGS) in Chicago.
 I work with a small team that manages the physical security program for all of the Americas Goldman Sachs offices outside of New York and New Jersey.
 My job involves everything from conducting office risk assessments to managing security vendor contracts.

 My work tends to be a combination of team-based and individual projects.
 However, hardly anything I do can be completed without teamwork.
 My work often entails coordinating with OGS managers across the region to address site-specific requirements in a consistent manner.